Ashley-Slaney/bookmark_manager/README.md

 ### Creating Test Database

 - Follow the above steps starting from step 2 and create a testing database`CREATE DATABASE bookmark_manager_test;` and connect to this new database
-- You've now setup two databases for bookmark manager
+- You've now setup two databases for bookmark manager (a test database and the live database)